gregology/gregology.github.io/_posts/2019-06-07-experimenting-with-cannabinoids.md

 comments: True
 licence: Creative Commons
 categories:
+  - personal
+tags:
   - quantified self
-tags:
-  - experiments
+  - veteran
 ---

 I don't mean to brag but I used to be really good at sleeping.